fern-api/fern/packages/docs/docs/tutorial.md

 npm install typescript express @types/express ts-node
 ```

-This will set us up for a new TypeScript backend repo.
+This will set us up for a new TypeScript Express backend repo.
 We'll also install fern:

 ```bash
 npm install -g fern-api